amrabouelenin/clothing-store-chain/README.md

         presentation of running applications
         presentation of data exchange or data synchronization between headquarters and branches

    4 .
-Performance analysis, summary and conclusions of the project
+Performance analysis, summary and conclusions of the project [Amro, Onur]
         description of methodology of testing the presentation layer, or other parts of your system (what and how has been tested) include the results of measurements (not screenshots!) analysis of results